New Jersey Roads - NJ 52

 NJ no longer uses these signs for their control sections; as far as I can tell, they are only recorded internally now.

-Inside the rotary at the foot of the bridge, with the ends of two county routes and some questionable detour signage.
+Inside the circle at the foot of the bridge, with the ends of two county routes and some questionable detour signage.
 One would stay on 52 to head toward the Parkway NB anyway; it's a detour to the Parkway South that would take one to the right instead of down 559.
 Yes, the second and third photos are otherwise of the same sign, with an oldish US 9 shield sitting below the LGS.

 Follow the uncut shields up NJ 52 NB from the rotary to its end at US 9.